Everything You Need to Know About Cancellation of Debt (COD)

 Is cancellation of debt taxable?

-According to Tayne, the IRS views any debt canceled over $600 as taxable income.
-This means having debt forgiven requires you to fill out and submit another form when you file your taxes for the year the debt was forgiven or wiped away.
+According to Tayne, the IRS views any debt canceled exceeding $600 as taxable income.
+If you have your debt forgiven, you’ll need to fill out and submit another form when you file your taxes for the year the debt was forgiven or wiped away.

 "Your creditor should provide tax form 1099-C to file with your tax return for the year the debt was forgiven," she said.